Applying to physical therapy school

 Letters of recommendation #

-Many PT programs require two or three letters of recommendation (PTCAS calls these “References” and they are located under Program Materials).
-Requirements for letters vary by program, but typically include a letter from a practicing physical therapist and a professor.
+Requirements for letters vary by program but typically require a letter from a licensed physical therapist and an academic source (instructor).
+You need to be prepared with three recommenders but research what the programs require.
 It is important to get to know physical therapists and your professors well so that you have letter writers who can provide a strong letter with enthusiastic support for your application.

 Personal essay #